 The one ‘must-do’ exercise that will save you hours and brain cells

-As noted in my post ‘How to edit a dog’s breakfast in 5 steps’, creating marginal notes is a terrific way to find out if your document flows well, contains irrelevant material or needs more information.
+As noted in my post ‘How to edit a dog’s breakfast’, creating marginal notes is a terrific way to find out if your document flows well, contains irrelevant material or needs more information.